-Join CDHA | Contact | Job Center | Temp Shifts | Store
+Join CDHA | Contact | Job Center | Temp Shifts

 Orofacial Myofunctional Disorders (OMDs) FAQs in the Area of Orofacial Myofunctional Therapy

 Anyone with a professional healthcare license (i.e. RDH, DDS, SLP, OT, MD, RN, PT, etc.) may attend most continuing education courses in myofunctional therapy.
-While certification is not necessary to practice orofacial myofunctional therapy, many organizations are providing certifications such as COMT℠, COM®, QOM, or CSOM.* Clinicians practicing orofacial myofunctional therapy may be self-employed or employed by speech therapists, ENTs, dentists, orthodontists, and pediatric dentists, or physical therapists.
+While certification is not necessary to practice orofacial myofunctional therapy, many organizations are providing certifications such as COM®, QOM, or CSOM.* Clinicians practicing orofacial myofunctional therapy may be self-employed or employed by speech therapists, ENTs, dentists, orthodontists, and pediatric dentists, or physical therapists.

-*Certified Orofacial Myofunctional Therapist, Certified Orofacial Myologist, Qualified Orofacial Myologist, Certified Specialist in Orofacial Myology.
+*Certified Orofacial Myologist, Qualified Orofacial Myologist, Certified Specialist in Orofacial Myology.

 Orofacial myofunctional disorders can lead to many orthodontic and dental problems and are implicated in sleep-disordered breathing.
 When left untreated, these OMDs can negatively impact quality of life.
 Examples can be found in the Orofacial Myofunctional Disorder Matrix, which can be viewed below in either image or video format.